Kentavius Street

-Kentavius Radkevian Street (born May 8, 1996) is an American football defensive tackle for the New Orleans Saints of the National Football League (NFL).
-He played college football at NC State.
+Kentavius Rakevian Street (born May 8, 1996) is an American professional football defensive end for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the NC State Wolfpack.

 College career

 In the 2017 college football season, Street had 38 tackles and 3.5 sacks.

 Professional career

 San Francisco 49ers

 Street tore his ACL at his pro day and was unlikely to play in 2018.
-Street was drafted by the San Francisco 49ers in the fourth round (128th overall) of the 2018 NFL Draft.
-He was placed on the reserve/non-football injury list on September 1, 2018 due to the knee injury.
+Street was selected by the San Francisco 49ers in the fourth round (128th overall) of the 2018 NFL draft.
+He was placed on the reserve/non-football injury list on September 1, 2018, due to the knee injury.

 On September 1, 2019, Street was placed on injured reserve.
 He was designated for return from injured reserve on December 4, 2019, and began practicing with the team again.
 He was activated on December 14, 2019.
 He was placed back on injured reserve on January 10, 2020.
-Without Street, the 49ers reached Super Bowl LIV, but lost 31-20 to the Kansas City Chiefs.
+Without Street, the 49ers reached Super Bowl LIV, but lost 31–20 to the Kansas City Chiefs.
 He was placed on the active/physically unable to perform list at the start of training camp on July 28, 2020, and added back to the active roster seven days later.